fluent/benchmark-framework/README.md

 * tcp_null
 * tcp_tcp

-The available log processors for --logprocessors parameter are:
+The available log processors for --logprocessors (or in the log-processor.yaml) parameter are:

 * fluent-bit
 * fluentd
 * stanza
 * vector
+* otel-collector (aka open telemetry collector)

 ## Benchmark Results